cskollar/zabbix-oneview/template_hpe_oneview/5.2/README.md

 4. Link the main template ("HPE OneView") to the host
 5. Assign user macros to the host (see below)

-The other 3 tepmlates (HPE OneView Enclosure, HPE OneView Logical Enclosure, HPE OneView Server) are automatically assigned to the created hosts.
+The other 3 templates (HPE OneView Enclosure, HPE OneView Logical Enclosure, HPE OneView Server) are automatically assigned to the created hosts.

 ## Zabbix configuration